-The one thing though that bacame a problem as things fell into place, is that by the end my cast of experts completely lacked diversity both in gender and ethnicity.
-At the time of contacting experts and preparing the film, it's not something I even noticed, simply because - and this is something I've since strived to change in my personal and working habits - I just wasn't thinking about diversity.
+The one thing though that bacame a problem as things fell into place, is that by the end of my reaching out to experts, my cast completely lacked diversity both in gender and ethnicity.
+At the time of contacting them and preparing the film, it's not something I even noticed, simply because - and this is something I've since strived to change in my personal and working habits - I just wasn't thinking about diversity.
 Obviously, I never aimed to have a non-diverse cast.
 I had sent out e-mails to a bunch of professors and intellectuals, including women, but most didn't get back or declined.
 When I was contacting experts, I knew I was only going to have a short window of time and limited money to travel and meet with them.
 So essentially, the cast of experts I have is comprised of the first 9 who agreed to meet with me.
 And at the time, I was just overjoyed that they said yes.
 I was so focused on just pulling this all off that I didn't stop to think about shuffling them around to include women or minorities.
 And now, with the benefit of hindsight, I wish I had been more conscious of diversity.
 I talk more about this issue in a later chapter (see Part 4, Chapter 3: Universities).

 In any case, securing the involvement of the 9 experts who responded positively was a watershed moment for me, because I realized for the first time that my project was more than a short film.
 If I successfully interviewed them all, I would surely have enough content to fill 90 minutes of film.
 I was far from imagining that they would eventually also fuel a 9-episode Series.